What is a Product Mindset?

 Transforming from a project mindset to a product mindset requires some subtle shifts.
 Consider the following before and after scenarios:

 To further illustrate this shift, imagine a digital product team that knows its technology, knows the features it must develop, and has the ability to create excellent designs.
 This product development team has superb project management skills and a tight dashboard of metrics.
-It makes use of selected scrum methodologies, for example managing the backlog, and creating a minimum viable product (MVP).
-It has everything in place bust is deficient with respect to its product mindset.
+It makes use of selected scrum methodologies, for example, managing the backlog and creating a minimum viable product (MVP).
+It has everything in place but is deficient with respect to its product mindset.
 What can that team expect?

-Such a software development team cannot comprehend customer problems and needs in a rich way and in their full context.
-Since this team has little contact with customers it struggles to create meaningful personas or user stories.
-It is isolated from the larger context both in terms of its customers and in terms of the internal product portfolio.
+Such a software development team cannot comprehend a customer’s problem and needs in a rich way and in their full context.
+Since this team has little contact with customers, including their user experience, it struggles to create meaningful personas or user stories.
+It is isolated from the larger context, like DevOps practices, both in terms of its customers and in terms of the internal product portfolio.
 Such a team leaves the opportunity to deliver customer value and optimize functionality on the table.
-It will fail to take advantage of synergies between products; and it is unlikely to realize the full business value of its new offering.
+It will fail to take advantage of synergies between products, and it is unlikely to realize the full business value of its new offering.
 It might deliver a great product, but it may not be the right product.

 Fostering a Product Mindset

-Since a product mindset is a product of cultural change you cannot implement it off-the-shelf, senior leaders must foster and cultivate it.
-Here’re are some of the steps you can take to begin this process:
+Since a product mentality is a product of cultural change, you cannot implement it off the shelf.
+Senior product leadership must foster and cultivate it.
+Here are some of the steps you can take to begin this process:

 - Understand your stakeholders and their needs.